 Now that is a lot of unleavened bread!

 Giving thanks for deliverance requires the bringing of unleavened bread.
-This bread is symbolic of humility and because when the people left Egypt and their dough was not allowed to rise; it is symbolic of incompleteness.
+This bread is symbolic of humility.
+It was used when the people left Egypt and their dough was not allowed to rise.
+The unleavened bread is symbolic of incompleteness.
 They brought with them the bread of the poor.
-It even had imperfections and it often looked as if it was lacking all of the needed ingredients.
+The unleavened bread even had imperfections.
+It often looked as if it was lacking all of the needed ingredients.

 The humility and the incompleteness and the sense of something lacking is so symbolic of us without a Messiah.
 Our preparations for meeting with God are not quite complete.
 Something is missing and that “something” must be found.